stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

     directory    :: FilePath                  --  Directory where you write your tests }
 ```
 For example we can define a different directory for storing our golden files or we can define how our test will be read and how the output should be written.
-Also the `encodePretty` characteristic determines how the prompt can print a readable output when tests fails.
+Also the `encodePretty` characteristic determines how the prompt should print a readable output when tests fails.
 With this data-type we are now able to create a new function to assert our output.
 Let's start by importing some modules.

 ``` Haskell
 module Json.JsonGoldenSpec where